Data-Driven Modeling of Noise Time Series with Convolutional Generative Adversarial Networks: GAN Models

-In addition, WaveGAN performs a so-called ``phase-shuffle'' operation, consisting of a random circular shift, on the activation output of each convolutional layer in the discriminator.
-Our implementation applied a random circular shift between $-2$ and $2$ time steps, which Donahue \emph{et al.} \cite{Donahue2019} found to be an optimal range.
+In the discriminator, WaveGAN includes an additional operation, called ``phase shuffle,'' consisting of a random circular shift on the activation output of each convolutional layer.
+Our implementation applied a random circular shift between $-2$ and $2$ time steps, as recommended by Donahue \emph{et al.} \cite{Donahue2019}.

-Tables~\ref{tab:WaveGAN-gen} and \ref{tab:WaveGAN-disc} outline our slightly modified architectures for the WaveGAN generator and discriminator, respectively.
-Like the original WaveGAN model, our implementation uses five convolutional layers for the generator and discriminator, but the dense layer is modified to support the $4096$ length of our synthetic noise waveforms.
-In these tables, Dense, Conv 1-D and Transpose Conv 1-D, denote dense fully connected layers, one-dimensional convolutional layers, and transposed convolutional layers, respectively.
-Also, Tanh, ReLU, and LReLU indicate hyperbolic-tangent (Tanh), rectified linear unit (ReLU), and leaky rectified linear unit (LReLU) activation functions.
-The filter dimensions for convolutional layers correspond to kernel length, number of input channels, and number of output channels, respectively.
-Similarly, the filter dimensions for the dense layers correspond to input length and output length, respectively.
-The first output shape dimension, $n$, denotes the batch size.